 The present document provides a synthesis of the voluntary submissions prepared by functional commissions of the Economic and Social Council and other intergovernmental bodies and forums.
-Contributions were provided in response to the invitation of the President of the Council contained in her letter dated 14 January 20201 addressed to the Chairs of those bodies, in which she requested that they offer substantive input to the high-level political forum on sustainable development, highlighting their contributions towards the implementation of the 2030 Agenda for Sustainable Development.2 The integral texts of the submissions received for the present synthesis report are available on the forum's website.3
+Contributions were provided in response to the invitation of the President of the Council contained in her letter dated 14 January 20201 addressed to the Chairs of those bodies, in which she requested that they offer substantive input to the high-level political forum on sustainable development, highlighting their contributions towards the implementation of the 2030 Agenda for https://sustainabledevelopment.un.org/content/documents/25650Draft_letter_for_inputs_by_ECOSOC_functional_commissions_and_other_intergovt_bodies.pdf.

-1https://sustainabledevelopment.un.org/content/documents/25650Draft_letter_for_inputs_by_ECOSOC_functional_commissions_and_othe r intergovt bodies.pdf